Heavy hadron molecules in effective field theory: the emergence of exotic nuclear landscapes: Does a charming nuclear landscape emerge?

 The most conservative pionful EFT for the $\Xi_{cc}$ baryons will be one in which the singlet coupling is subleading and the triplet coupling is leading.
 In this pionful EFT the $\rm LO$ Faddeev equations only involve the triplet channel and it happens that for the central value of the triplet scattering length we have obtained, i.e. $a_t = 14.2\,{\rm fm}$, the charming triton is in the limit between binding and not binding.
 In particular it can be shown that the charming triton binds for triplet scattering lengths fulfilling the condition

 for the cutoff window $\Lambda = 0.5-1.0\,{\rm GeV}$.
 That is, the charming triton might bind at LO.

 Finally, there is a very important detail to consider: Coulomb repulsion.
 The particle content of the charming triton is $\Xi_{cc}^{+} \Xi_{cc}^{+} \Xi_{cc}^{++}$, in which Coulomb repulsion acts on every possible particle pair.
 This factor points against the formation of the charming triton.
 If the charming triton had a similar spatial configuration to that of the standard triton and the $^3{\rm He}$ nucleus, we should expect $5$ times more repulsion than for $^3{\rm He}$ (that is $3.5-5.0\,{\rm MeV}$ against $0.7-1.0\,{\rm MeV}$ for $^3{\rm He}$, as extracted from nuclear EFT~\cite{Konig:2015aka}).
-However if the charming triton exists, its size might be considerably larger than that of the standard triton, which will play in favor of a reduced repulsive contribution from the Coulomb potential.
+The size of these three-body systems can be approximated by $R_3 \sim 1/\sqrt{2 \mu_1 B_3 }$, which yields $(1.5-4.5)\,{\rm fm}$ and $1.9\,{\rm fm}$ for the charming and standard triton, respectively~\footnote{Here it is interesting to notice that the $\Xi_{cc}^{++}$ is about half the size of the proton: while the electromagnetic radius of the later is about $\sqrt{{\langle r^2_{e.m.} \rangle}_p} \simeq 0.83\,{\rm fm}$~\cite{Xiong:2019umf}, for the former we have $0.4\,{\rm fm}$ according to the lattice calculation of Ref.~\cite{Can:2013tna}.
+This implies that the charming triton is closer to the universal limit than the standard triton, as its size is comparatively larger in relation to its constituents. }.
+This suggests that the charming triton might very well be on the brink between binding and not binding, with its actual fate depending on the interplay among its size, its spatial configuration and the repulsive contribution from the Coulomb potential.